leosmirnov/in-memory-cache/README.md

 `curl --header "Content-Type: application/json" \
   --request POST \
-  --data '{"key":"key","value":"string", "expiration": 2}' \
+  --data '{"key":"key","value":"string", "expiration": "2m10s"}' \
   http://localhost:8080/values`
-It is worth mentioning that that `expiration` field represents expiration time in minutes.
+It is worth mentioning that that `expiration` field represents expiration time in duration.

 To get value by key, you should use: